phil-jonesQ/py_memory/README.md

 Simple memory type game

-* Set of duplicated cards
+* Set of standard playing cards

-* Numbered 1 - 32
+* Numbered 1 - 52

-* Separated by colour
+* Separated by suites

 * Layed out, face down, in grid of 64